lindenb/jvarkit/docs/SamFindClippedRegions.md

       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     -R, --reference
-      For reading CRAM.
       Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --region, --bed, -B
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
 A source of intervals.
-The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
-      \t\n;,]'
+    --validation-stringency
+      SAM Reader Validation Stringency
+      Default: LENIENT
+      Possible Values: [STRICT, LENIENT, SILENT]
     --version
       print version and exit
     -c